Maraysen/SC-500-Hands-On-Portfolio/Lab-08-Defender-for-Cloud-Security-Posture/README.md

 ## Current Assessment Status

-At the time of this lab, Defender for Cloud had not yet completed its initial assessment of the newly created resources.
+At the time of this lab, Defender for Cloud had not yet produced recommendations for the newly created Azure resources.

-The Recommendations page showed no results even though all status filters were selected.
+The Recommendations page showed no findings even though all status filters were selected.

 Because no recommendation was available, no remediation was performed during this lab.